rekmus/silgy/README.md

 In 1995, when I landed my first computer job, my PC had an Intel 286 processor and 1 MB of RAM.
 Disks had spinning plates, nobody heard of SSD.
 Our office had Novell file server.
 And whatever we'd do, programs responded **immediately**.

 Fast forward to 2018 and my PC has Intel i5 processor and 8 GB of RAM.
 Everyone can download GCC for free and there's Stackoverflow.com.
 And guess what?
 Web applications doing the same things in my intranet now are **painfully slow**.
+Not only this.
+When I compile and boot my Java or Node.js projects, I have to waste my health for making zillionth coffee that day or to waste my time for waiting, because my computer is useless for a loooong time.

 That's why I've written Silgy.
 I think all the web applications in the world should be written in it.
 World would be much better off.

 In Silgy you just compile and link your logic into one executable that responds immediately to HTTP requests, without creating a new thread or — God forbid — process.
-No layers, no dependencies, no layers, translations, layers, converters, layers...
+There's no VM layer (Hello, Java) nor interpreter, nor external modules' dependencies (Hello, Node.js frameworks).
+Compilation takes about a second (Hello, Java and Node.js again).
+You get non-blocking Node.js-like or better performance, with Java-like coding simplicity, C-like instant compilation and instant startup, on much cheaper hardware.
+By the time my Spring Boot application boots, I can have another RESTful service written and tested with Silgy.

 What you get with Silgy:

-- **Speed** − measured in µ-seconds.
+- **Speed** − response measured in µ-seconds, compilation around one second, boot in a fraction of a second.
 - **Safety** − nobody can ever see your application logic nor wander through your filesystem nor run scripts.
 It has build-in protection against most popular attacks.
 - **Small memory footprint** − a couple of MB for demo app − can be easily reduced for embedded apps.
 - **Simple coding** − straightforward approach, easy to understand even for a beginner programmer ([jump to Hello World](https://github.com/silgy/silgy#hello-world)).
-- **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application.
+- **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application, including JSON objects and RESTful calls.
 - **Simple deployment / cloud vendor independency** − only one executable file (or files in gateway/services model) to move around.
 - **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro), not even mentioning planet-friendliness.